Tualatin Hills Park & Recreation District: Facilities and details

-Tualatin Hills is the largest independent parks district in Oregon, serving over 220,000 residents.
+Tualatin Hills is the largest independent parks district in Oregon, serving over 270,000 residents as of 2026.
 An elected board of directors governs the district, which is headed by a president.
 The district's board of directors originally had three members, but now consists of five board members.
 Board members are elected to four-year terms.
 Board meetings are held monthly.
 Day-to-day operations of the district are overseen by the general manager (GM), which is Doug Menke who became GM in 2006.
 The GM oversees a total of 212 employees and an annual budget of $40 million.

 Tualatin Hills has over 200 parks or facilities totaling 2100 acre, spread across 50 sqmi in eastern Washington County.
 Included in this are eight aquatic centers or outdoor swimming pools, one senior center, two nature parks, and 60 miles of trails.
 Major parks and facilities include the Howard M. Terpenning Recreation Complex (often locally called simply the "THPRD complex"), Conestoga Recreation and Aquatic Center, Cooper Mountain Nature Park, Tualatin Hills Nature Park, PCC Rock Creek Recreation Facility, and the Jenkins Estate.
 Tualatin Hills also operates a variety of athletic fields and facilities, many in-conjunction with the Beaverton School District.
-These include 189 soccer fields, 111 tennis courts, and 75 basketball courts, among others.
-A complete list of facilities is below.
+These include 255 sports fields, 106 tennis courts, and 92 basketball courts, among others.